My parents never did the whole Santa thing when I was a kid.

-They mess up, fall down, lash out and misbehave.
-They’ve been known to lie, hit each other, steal each other’s toys and say hateful things.
+They mess up, fall, lash out, and misbehave.
+They’ve been known to lie, hit each other, steal each other’s toys, and say hateful things.

-They’ve also been known to hug each other, help each other out, say a kind word of encouragement and be honest when it was easier to lie.
+They’ve also been known to hug, help, say a kind word of encouragement, and be honest when it is easier to lie.